 Sweden have made just 1113 passes in the World Cup so far, an average of 278 per game, compared to England’s 2140 (535 per game).
 Even taking into account England’s 30 extra minutes of playing time, the difference is striking.

 Furthermore, despite spending so much time without the ball, Sweden have committed just 55 fouls in the tournament so far and are one of just 13 teams out of the 32 involved in Russia to have yet to concede a penalty, which serves to speak very highly of their discipline.
-In other words, Sweden have shown they are willing to be patient, and so England will have to match that, making 888sport’s 29/20 for a goalless first half suddenly appear very attractive.
+In other words, Sweden have shown they are willing to be patient, and so England will have to match that, making 888sport’s odds of 29/20 for a goalless first half suddenly appear very attractive.

 With three penalties awarded so far, no team has benefited more from VAR’s eagle eye than England.
 Sweden aren’t far behind though with two, meaning that 33% of the total goals scored between these two teams in Russia have come from the spot.
-Considering how tight a game we are expecting, Karamba’s 10/1 for the first goal to come from a penalty may just be too good to refuse.
+Considering how tight a game we are expecting, Karamba’s odds of 10/1 for the first goal to come from a penalty may just be too good to refuse.

 Set-pieces in general are likely to be important, with England proving especially efficient at threatening from free-kicks and corners.
 Karamba will give you 4/1 on a header providing the first goal and, for those of you in a daring mood, their 21/1 on an own goal to break the deadlock looks like being a really fun punt.
 Either way, it’ll probably be something scrappy and ugly to get us up and running in Samara.